Robust Empirical Bayes Confidence Intervals: Introduction

 Our underlying ideas extend to other linear and non-linear shrinkage settings with possibly non-Gaussian data.
 For example, our techniques allow for the construction of robust \acp{EBCI} that contain (nonlinear) soft thresholding estimators, as well as average coverage confidence bands for nonparametric regression functions.

-We illustrate our results by computing \acp{EBCI} for the causal effects of growing up in different U.S. neighborhoods (specifically commuting zones) on intergenerational mobility.
-We follow \citet{chetty_impacts_2018}, who apply \ac{EB} shrinkage to initial fixed effects estimates.
-Depending on the specification, we find that the robust \acp{EBCI} are on average 12--25\% as long as the unshrunk \acp{CI}.

 The average coverage criterion was originally introduced in the literature on nonparametric regression (\citealp{Wahba1983}; \citealp{Nychka1988}; \citealp[Ch.
-5.8]{Wasserman2006}). \citet{Cai2015} construct rate-optimal adaptive confidence bands that achieve average coverage.
-These procedures are challenging to implement in our \ac{EB} setting, and do not have a clear finite-sample justification, unlike our procedure. \citet{Liu2019} construct forecast intervals in a dynamic panel data model that guarantee average coverage in a Bayesian sense (for a fixed prior).
-We give a detailed discussion of alternative approaches to inference in \ac{EB} settings in \Cref{sec:compar}.
+5.8]{Wasserman2006}). \citet{Cai2015} construct adaptive average coverage confidence bands.
+These procedures are challenging to implement in our \ac{EB} setting, and lack a clear finite-sample justification, unlike our procedure. \citet{Liu2019} construct forecast intervals in a dynamic panel data model that guarantee average coverage in a Bayesian sense (for a fixed prior).
+We discuss alternative approaches to inference in \ac{EB} settings in \Cref{sec:compar}.

 The rest of this paper is organized as follows. \Cref{sec:simple-example} illustrates our methods in the context of a simple homoskedastic Gaussian model. \Cref{sec:pract-impl} presents our recommended baseline procedure and discusses practical implementation issues. \Cref{sec:general-results} presents our main results on the coverage and efficiency of the robust \ac{EBCI}, and on the coverage distortions of the parametric \ac{EBCI}; we also verify the finite-sample coverage accuracy of the robust \ac{EBCI} through extensive simulations. \Cref{sec:compar} compares our \ac{EBCI} with other inference approaches. \Cref{sec:extensions} discusses extensions of the basic framework. \Cref{sec:empir-appl} contains an empirical application to inference on neighborhood effects. \Cref{sec:moment_estimates,sec:comput,coverage_results_sec_append} give details on finite-sample corrections, computational details, and formal asymptotic coverage results.
 The Online Supplement contains proofs as well as further technical results.
 Applied readers are encouraged to focus on \Cref{sec:simple-example,sec:pract-impl,sec:empir-appl}.